chaos444/Shield/README.md

 External OW Cheat src.

 Used for educational purposes only.
+Simply updating offsets and compiling WILL get your account flagged and banned.

 ### Features
 - Functional Menu